FRRouting/frr/doc/user/ospf_fundamentals.rst

 OSPF LSAs
 ---------

-:abbr:`LSA`s are the core object in OSPF@.
+:abbr:`LSA`s are the core object in OSPF.
 Everything else in OSPF revolves around detecting what to describe in LSAs, when to update them, how to flood them throughout a network and how to calculate routes from them.